Sanix-Darker/gitrowspack-api/README.md

 # GitRowsPack-Api

-Soooo, what's is gitrowspack-api in a simple sentence, it's a service interface for your (github/gitlab) repository oriented for Database !
+GRP is a service interface for your (github/gitlab) repository oriented for Database (NoSQL)!
+Basically, you can stored data on a repository and with this running service as the backend to access it.

 It support *json*, *csv* and *yaml* file, but as default, we will be using the json.